fastlane/docs/docs/advanced.md

 ## Directory behavior

-_fastlane_ was designed in a way that you can run _fastlane_ from both the root directory of the project, and from the `fastlane` sub-folder.
+_fastlane_ was designed in a way that you can run _fastlane_ from both the root directory of the project, and from the `./fastlane` sub-folder.

 Take this example `Fastfile` on the path `fastlane/Fastfile`
 ```ruby